phara0n/ecarv1/docs/PROGRESS_SUMMARY.md

 ## Recently Completed Features

+### Repair Management Implementation
+- Created a comprehensive repair management interface for the admin dashboard
+- Implemented a clean, organized UI with statistics and data table views
+- Added full CRUD operations for repairs with proper validation
+- Included filtering, sorting, and pagination for the repair list
+- Built a statistics overview with status distribution and recent repairs
+- Integrated with vehicle and customer data for cohesive experience

 ### Admin Web Interface Implementation

 We've successfully set up the admin web interface with the following components: